 Description of Strikes:

-- Strike 2 – Student receives a second hashmark on their desk and is informed that any further disruption will result in “Striking Out” and they will be sent to the office to call their parent.
-They will not be allowed back to class without a face-to-face conference.
+Strike 2 – Student receives a second hashmark on their desk and is informed that any further disruption will result in “Striking Out” and they will be sent to the office to call their parent.

-- Strike 3 – The student is asked to leave class and report to their appropriate grade level attendance.
-Strike 3s must be recorded in the SIT Server.
-Once the proper SIT Server documentation is completed and the notification is received, the student will call home and wait in the “Strike Zone until his/her parent arrives.
+Strike 3 – The student is asked to leave class and report to their appropriate alpha attendance.
+The teacher will need to call the attendance office to inform the clerks that the student is on their way.
+Strike 3s must be recorded in the SIT Server by the end of the period bell.
+Once the proper SIT Server documentation is completed and the notification is received, the clerk will call home and the student will wait in the “Strike Zone until his/her parent arrives.

-- If parent does not arrive during the school day, the student will not be allowed back on campus the following day.
-He will be counted as OSS and a phone call home will be made by the Clean Slate Coordinator.
+If the parent does not arrive during the school day, after school, or before school the student will not be allowed back in class the following day and will be in the Strike Zone again.
+The student will be counted as ADM and a phone call home will be made by the Clean Slate Coordinator.
 If the student does not report to school for 2 consecutive days, administrators will call home and begin the truancy process.

 For more information regarding documentation in the SIT Server, please see the Documentation of Strike 3s section

-Tier 2 – 1 – Parent/Student/Teacher/Admin Conference 60 minute detention
+Tier 2 - conference with coordinator, parent, scholar & teacher with 60 minute detention

 Discipline Management Center(DMC)